Summary Guide forRecreation Workers in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Recreation Workers in California is $25,891 annually, or $12.45 hourly.
+The median wage in 2016 for Recreation Workers in California was $25,891 annually, or $12.45 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Most public and private recreation agencies provide full-time Recreation Workers with health and life insurance, vacation, sick leave, and pension plans; part-time workers receive few benefits.